bzikarsky/gelf-php/README.md

 ### Recommended installation via composer:

-Add gelf-php to `composer.json` either by running `composer require graylog2/gelf-php` or by definint it manually:
+Add gelf-php to `composer.json` either by running `composer require graylog2/gelf-php` or by defining it manually:

     "require": {
        // ...